Junior McDougald

-David Eugene Junior McDougald (born 12 January 1975 in Big Spring, Texas) is an American-born English footballer who plays for St Ives Town.
+David Eugene Junior McDougald (born 12 January 1975) is a former footballer.
+Born in the United States, he represented England at junior international level.
 He has also enjoyed a career as an actor.

 Football career

 McDougald has played professional football in England for Tottenham Hotspur, Brighton & Hove Albion, Chesterfield, Rotherham United, Millwall, Leyton Orient, Dagenham & Redbridge, Canvey Island, Kettering Town and Histon, as well as in France for SC Toulon.
 He has also represented the National Game XI.

 On 6 October 2008, McDougald signed for St Ives Town in the United Counties Football League Premier Division making his debut for the club as a second-half substitute against local rivals St Neots Town in the Hinchingbrooke Cup.
 McDougald made an immediate impact and was instrumental in turning around a 2–0 deficit to force the game into extra time.
 St Ives eventually won the game 4–3 with McDougald scoring two goals.
-On 3 April McDougald was report on the St Ives Town FC website scoring against Boston Town after 15 minutes in a 5–1 win.
+On 3 April McDougald was reported on the St Ives Town FC website scoring against Boston Town after 15 minutes in a 5–1 win.

+McDougald played twice for United Counties League Division One outfit Rushden & Higham United in November 2009.